milodky/canvas/README.md

  => nil

 ````
-You can also extend Canvas into one of your modules let's say DataEngine:
+You can also extend Canvas into one of your modules let's say DataEngine(to be tested):

 ````
 module DataEngine